Tairesh/rustormy/README.md

 language = "en"
 # Show city name in output
 show_city_name = true
-# Use colors in output
+# Use ANSI colors in terminal output
 use_colors = true
+# Use exact degrees for wind direction instead of arrows
+use_degrees_for_wind = true
+# Compact mode (text output without trailing newlines and labels, but still with icon)
+compact_mode = true
 # Live mode (periodically fetch and display updated weather data)
 live_mode = false
 # Live mode interval in seconds